Facts: Questions and Answers

 Q: But how are you certain things are true?
 Or that it is a real scientific fact?

 A: The scientific method.
-Maybe not everything uses the scientific method, but I trust that scientists do… at least the ones I triple check are leaders in their field, before cross referencing their work with other sources.
+Maybe not everything uses the scientific method, but I trust that scientists do… I will check to see if the scientists are known or leaders in their field, before cross referencing their work with other sources.
 This article by Scientific American lays out what it means to be certain in the world of today.

 Q: How do you know my scientific/fact based art is true?